ThummeTo/FMI.jl/docs/src/deprecated.md

 # deprecated Functions

-this doc page is necessary as all exported functions must be documented in the manual with documenter configred to check for missing documentation, therefor this hidden page exists
+this doc page is necessary as all exported functions must be documented in the manual with documenter configured to check for missing documentation, therefor this hidden page exists

-### internal funtions: remove export?
+### internal functions: remove export?
 ```@docs
 fmi2CallbackLogger
 fmi2CallbackAllocateMemory